 Lakes can also be classified based on their physical characteristics such as surface area, depth, and watershed area.
 Monitored lakes varied greatly in surface area and depth.
 Monroe Reservoir in Monroe County had the largest surface area of lakes in the program, 10,750 acres respectively.
 Lake Wawasee in Kosciusko County and Lake Maxinkuckee in Marshall County were the largest natural lakes in the program with surface areas of 2,617 acres and 1,853 acres respectively.
 Conversely, the smallest lake, University Lake in Monroe County, at 8 acres is an impoundment.
-The smallest natural lake is still Little Crooked Lake in Whitley county at 11 acres.
-The majority of the monitored lakes are less than 500 acres in surface area (Figure 4).
+Most of the monitored lakes are less than 500 acres in surface area (Figure 4).